 “Vaccines given to 14 or 15 year olds are late and less effective,” Ramondetta says.

 In fact, patients over 14 should receive three shots over the course of six months to receive the same benefit.
-The bottom line: boys and girls can get the HPV vaccine as early as age 9 and up to age 26.
+The bottom line: males and females can get the HPV vaccine as early as age 9 and up to age 45.

 The earlier a child receives the HPV vaccine, the better